raymondbutcher/pretf/docs/comparisons.md

     * Which environment and which account?
 How many possible places can this code be deployed to?
 Do I need to read the documentation or source code to figure this out?
     * The user can make a mistake.
 2. Restricted subset of Terraform CLI commands, making it hard to run unsupported commands.
-    * E.g. `terraform state mv` not supported, so the user has to figure out how to run that command without losing things that the wrapper was doing such as configuring the backend and passing parameters.
+    * E.g. `terraform apply -target=` not supported, so the user has to figure out how to run that command without losing things that the wrapper was doing such as configuring the backend and passing parameters.
     * The user can make a mistake.
 3. Use the same directory for multiple remote backends, so it runs the slow `terraform init` command every time.
 4. Require setting AWS credentials before running.
     * Often requires running a separate command, and knowing which credentials to use.
+    * Making it difficult or impossible to work with multiple AWS accounts in the same stack.
     * The user can make a mistake.

 Pretf is a transparent wrapper, meaning it performs its functionality and then executes Terraform, passing along any command line arguments.
 Transparent wrappers avoid issues 1 and 2.